Blog

 Again, he insists, “Get out of line!” then pushes her luggage cart.

 She pushes back.
-He pushes back again and so on.
+He pushes back again.
+You see where this is going.

 Standing about five people back in line, you feel you have to get involved.
 In a panic, you jump between him and her.
 Bad idea.